reinator/tutorial_metabarcoding/_pages/polishing.md

 # Polishing and last checks

-Ok, so today you learned about the necessity of polishing genomes, specially if they are produced with PacBio CLR reads, that can have up to 15% of errors.
+Ok, so today you learned about the need of polishing genomes, specially if they are produced with PacBio CLR reads, that can have up to 15% of errors.
 Now, you are going to investigate the impacts of polishing on the *H. fuciforms* genome, that was assembled with PacBio CLR reads.

 For such, you are going to compare the (i) general statistics, (ii) BUSCO, (iii) merqury completeness, qv and plots and the (iv) Hi-C heatmap of *H. fuciforms* before polishing, after polishing and after manual curation done by the [GRIT](https://www.sanger.ac.uk/group/genome-reference-informatics-team/) Team at the Sanger Institute.
 All these results are inside `~/Share/Data/H_fuciforms/polishing`.
 Within this folder you are going to find the folders for pre-polishing, after-polishing and curation with all the results you need.
 Look at all the results and answer: